neerajchowdary889/learning-Cryptography/README.md

 - Attacker has access to several (plain-text, cipher-text) pairs under the same unknown key.
   - all encrypted messages do not remain indefinitely private
     - Example : The first word in an email is usually “hello”/”dear”, etc
 - Goal is to compute some functions of the underlying plaintext in a new cipher text.

 ### **Chosen Plain-text Attack:**

 - In this attack, attacker may get the access to the encryption algorithm for some limited time so that in that time attacker send a plaintext to algo. so that he will get a ciphertext so next he will store this information in (Plaintext , Ciphertext) pair and do furthur computition.
 - Here attacker get the temporary access to the encryption algorithm. (say temporary access instead of limited time)

 ### **Chosen Ciphertext Attack:**

 - In this attack, attacker may get the access to the decryption algorithm for some limited time so that in that time attacker send a ciphertext to algo. so that he will get a plaintext so next he will store this information in (Ciphertext , Plaintext) pair and do furthur computition
 - Here attacker get the temporary access to the decryption algorithm. (say temporary access instead of limited time)

 ## **Perfect Security:**

 Shannon C. E

 - ***Informal Definition***: Irrespective of any ***prior info***.
 The attacker has about M, the Ciphertext C should leak ***no additional information*** about the plaintext.  k
-  - If the key is truly random, is at least as long as the plaintext, is never reused in whole or in part, and is kept completely secret, then the resulting[ciphertext ](https://www.sciencedirect.com/topics/computer-science/ciphertext)will be impossible to decrypt or break.
+- If the key is truly random, is at least as long as the plaintext, is never reused in whole or in part, and is kept completely secret, then the resulting ciphertext will be impossible to decrypt or break.
 - Observing the cipher text C does not change the attackers knowledge about hte distributio of plaintext. even if adversary is computationally unbounded.
 1. Interpretation: Probability of knowing a plaintext remains the same before and after seeing the ciphertext —> Perfect Security.
 1. Interpretation: Probability distribution of ciphertext is independent of plaintext.
 ![Aspose Words 241bfbc5-17e8-46b7-8db9-3755e281e6f0 003](https://user-images.githubusercontent.com/57310710/185761149-5e253cb5-e327-43e8-88fd-01d8295fc7fe.png)